TITLE 77: PUBLIC HEALTH

 B) When the patient voluntarily desires to leave the hospital before the expiration of the 24 hour period.
 (Section 6.09 of the Act)

-e) Background Checks for Patients Transferring to a Long-Term Care Facility
+h) Background Checks for Patients Transferring to a Long-Term Care Facility

-1) Before transfer of a patient to a long term care facility licensed under the Nursing Home Care Act [210 ILCS 45] where elderly persons reside, a hospital shall as soon as practicable initiate a name-based criminal history background check by electronic submission to the Department of State Police for all persons between the ages of 18 and 70 years; provided, however, that a hospital shall be required to initiate such a background check only with respect to patients who:
+1) Before transfer of a patient to a long term care facility licensed under the Nursing Home Care Act where elderly persons reside, a hospital shall as soon as practicable initiate a name-based criminal history background check by electronic submission to the Department of State Police for all persons between the ages of 18 and 70 years; provided, however, that a hospital shall be required to initiate such a background check only with respect to patients who:

 A) are transferring to a long term care facility for the first time;